thedeveco/thedeveco.com/content/signup.md

 **Fill out the form below for event details and preparation tips.
 We look forward to welcoming you to the devEco**

 {{< googleform id="1FAIpQLSfMzjQ27D89DxqU_WME_CPq4__p19LfmfqwpQFtEuTBbaz6_g" >}}

-## PROception Livestream

-**Your new favorite livestream to kick off December.**

-Join [Robert Wolff](https://www.linkedin.com/in/fixxxxxxer/) and [Tory Moghadam](https://www.linkedin.com/in/tory-moghadam-88037424/) as they explore how Windows on Arm is transforming tech with guests from [Avnet](https://www.avnet.com/) and [Hackster.io](https://www.hackster.io/).

-From performance and efficiency to integration and customization, discover why Windows on Arm is a game-changer for developers and businesses.

----

-## Developers Anonymous Virtual Meetup

-**A meetup by developers, for developers.**

-Join [Advantech](https://www.advantech.com/en/form/becf747b-b5f9-4327-87b5-e2341b52ef11?callback=39590dd5-960d-4518-8f4a-1b4bdd19eeae&utm_campaign=Robert&utm_medium=Deveco&utm_source=Developer) and the devEco community for a fun and engaging hour of discussion, networking, and celebration.
-Learn how to get involved and plan for an exciting future.